lizard-demon/bhopblox/README.md

 ### Game States & Navigation

-#### 1. CRT Interface State (World Selection)
+#### 1. Minecraft Interface State (World Browsing)
-- **Retro-Tech Interface**: Complete CRT monitor simulation with authentic retro-futuristic styling
+- **Block-Style Interface**: Complete Minecraft-inspired block world simulation with authentic pixelated styling
 - **Interactive World Cards**: Hover effects and click-to-select functionality with audio feedback and visual transitions
-- **Visual Feedback**: Selected worlds show bright cyan highlighting with clear visual indicators within the glass panel interface
+- **Visual Feedback**: Selected worlds show bright green highlighting with clear visual indicators within the stone panel interface
-- **Dynamic Initialize Button**: "INITIALIZE WORLD" button updates to reflect your current selection with retro-tech styling
+- **Dynamic Initialize Button**: "INITIALIZE WORLD" button updates to reflect your current selection with Minecraft button styling
-- **Selection Validation**: Must select a world before the 3D engine can be launched - shows error message with audio feedback if you try to launch without selecting
+- **Selection Validation**: Must select a world before the engine can be launched - shows error message with audio feedback if you try to launch without selecting
-- **Atmospheric Effects**: Floating 3D hexagons and minimal light particles create an immersive retro-futuristic environment
+- **Atmospheric Effects**: Floating Minecraft grass blocks and glowing XP orbs create an immersive blocky environment
 - **Audio Feedback**: Hover sounds, selection confirmation sounds, and ambient atmospheric audio

 #### 2. Loading State (Engine Initialization)
-- **Status Updates**: Real-time feedback during WebAssembly engine loading within the CRT interface
+- **Status Updates**: Real-time feedback during WebAssembly voxel engine loading within the Minecraft interface
   - "Loading engine..." - WASM files (voxels.js, voxels.wasm) are being downloaded and initialized
-  - "Ready" - Engine successfully loaded and ready for 3D exploration
+  - "Ready" - Voxel engine successfully loaded and initialized
-  - "Failed to load engine" - Error occurred during initialization with automatic fallback to CRT menu
+  - "Failed to load engine" - Error occurred during initialization with automatic fallback to block menu
 - **Button Management**: Initialize button is disabled during loading to prevent multiple attempts
-- **Canvas Preparation**: Game canvas is prepared within the CRT frame for optimal 3D rendering
+- **Canvas Preparation**: Game canvas is prepared for voxel world rendering
-- **Animated Loading**: CSS-based loading spinner animation on canvas during engine initialization
+- **Animated Loading**: CSS-based loading animation on canvas during voxel engine initialization

-#### 3. Game State (3D Voxel World)
+#### 3. Engine State (Canvas Display)
-- **CRT-Framed 3D Canvas**: Immersive voxel world rendered within authentic CRT monitor bezel (90vw × 75vh, max 1000x650px)
+- **Voxel World Canvas**: Canvas rendered for 3D voxel world display (90vw × 75vh, max 1000x650px)
-- **WebAssembly Engine**: High-performance 3D rendering using compiled WASM module (voxels.wasm) with JavaScript bridge (voxels.js)
+- **WebAssembly Voxel Engine**: WASM module (voxels.wasm) with JavaScript bridge (voxels.js) loaded and initialized
-- **Interactive 3D Environment**: Explore the selected voxel world with full 3D navigation and WebGL acceleration
+- **Canvas Interface**: HTML5 canvas element prepared for 3D voxel world rendering capabilities
-- **Clean CRT Styling**: Canvas features clean CRT monitor bezel with subtle glow effects and modern styling
+- **Clean Canvas Styling**: Canvas features clean styling with subtle border effects for voxel world display
-- **Exit Options**: "◀ EXIT" button in retro styling and ESC key for instant return to world selection
+- **Exit Options**: "◀ EXIT" button and ESC key for instant return to world selection
-- **Ambient Audio**: Generative ambient music plays during 3D exploration with evolving harmonic layers across multiple musical scales
+- **Ambient Audio**: Generative ambient music plays during engine state with evolving harmonic layers

-### 3D World Controls & Navigation
+### Engine Controls & Navigation

-The WebAssembly voxel engine provides full 3D navigation controls within the CRT-framed interface:
+The WebAssembly voxel engine system provides infrastructure for 3D block world capabilities:

 #### Current Engine Status
-- **WebAssembly Engine**: The game includes a pre-compiled voxel engine (voxels.wasm + voxels.js) that loads when you select and launch a world
+- **WebAssembly Voxel Engine**: The game includes a pre-compiled voxel engine (voxels.wasm + voxels.js) that loads when you select and launch a world
-- **3D Canvas**: A dedicated 3D rendering canvas appears within the CRT monitor frame when you initialize a world
+- **Canvas Display**: A dedicated rendering canvas appears for voxel world display when you initialize the engine
-- **Engine Loading**: The system shows "Loading engine..." status and "Ready" when the WASM module is successfully initialized
+- **Engine Loading**: The system shows "Loading engine..." status and "Ready" when the WASM voxel module is successfully initialized

-#### Input Controls
-- **Mouse Movement**: Look around and navigate the 3D voxel environment with smooth mouse look within the CRT screen
-- **Keyboard Controls**: Standard FPS movement controls (WASD or arrow keys for movement)
-- **Interactive Elements**: Explore and interact with voxel-based world features and environments
-- **Pointer Lock**: Engine automatically requests pointer lock for immersive first-person controls
-- **Touch Support**: Mobile-friendly touch controls for navigation on tablets and phones
-- **WebGL Acceleration**: Hardware-accelerated 3D graphics with WebGL support for smooth performance within the CRT frame

 #### Exit Methods
-- **ESC Key**: Press Escape at any time to immediately return to the CRT world selection interface
+- **ESC Key**: Press Escape at any time to immediately return to the Minecraft-style world selection interface
-- **Exit Button**: Click the "◀ EXIT" button in retro styling in the top-right corner of the game frame
+- **Exit Button**: Click the "◀ EXIT" button in the top-right corner of the canvas frame
-- **Automatic Return**: Seamlessly returns to the CRT interface with proper cleanup and atmospheric effects
+- **Automatic Return**: Seamlessly returns to the block interface with proper cleanup and atmospheric effects
-- **Engine Reset**: Automatically resets the engine for next world selection to prevent blank screen issues
+- **Engine Reset**: Automatically resets the voxel engine for next world selection to prevent issues
-- **Clean Transitions**: Smooth transitions between 3D mode and CRT interface with audio feedback
+- **Clean Transitions**: Smooth transitions between engine mode and Minecraft interface with audio feedback

 #### Debug Controls
-- **Force Engine Reload**: Press 'R' key while in 3D mode to force reload the WebAssembly engine if the world appears blank or unresponsive
+- **Force Engine Reload**: Press 'R' key while in engine mode to force reload the WebAssembly voxel engine if needed

 ### Quick Start Summary

 1. **Launch the app** from a Reddit post by clicking "Play"
+2. **Browse the 6 available worlds** and enjoy the Minecraft-style block atmosphere
-2. **Select a world** from the 6 available options by clicking on it
+3. **Select a world** by clicking on it to see it highlighted in green
-3. **Click "INITIALIZE WORLD"** to launch the 3D experience
+4. **Click "INITIALIZE WORLD"** to load the WebAssembly engine
-4. **Explore the voxel world** using mouse and keyboard controls
+5. **Experience the Minecraft interface** with floating grass blocks and generative ambient music
-5. **Press ESC or click "◀ EXIT"** to return to world selection
+6. **Press ESC or click "◀ EXIT"** to return to world selection

 ### Audio Experience

 The game features a sophisticated generative audio system:
 - **Interactive Sound Effects**: Every button hover, click, and selection has unique audio feedback
-- **Generative Ambient Music**: Procedural ambient soundscapes that evolve during 3D exploration
+- **Generative Ambient Music**: Procedural ambient soundscapes that evolve during engine state
 - **Multiple Musical Scales**: Music evolves between different scales (pentatonic, Japanese, Hirajoshi) for variety
 - **Automatic Initialization**: Audio activates on your first interaction to comply with browser policies

 ### Troubleshooting

 #### Common Issues
-- **Blank 3D World**: Press 'R' key to force reload the WebAssembly engine
-- **Engine Loading Failed**: The game will automatically return to the CRT interface - try selecting a world again
+- **Engine Loading Failed**: The game will automatically return to the Minecraft interface - try selecting a world again
 - **No Audio**: Audio activates on your first interaction - click anywhere to enable sound
-- **Performance Issues**: The game works best on desktop browsers with WebGL support
+- **Canvas Issues**: Press 'R' key to force reload the WebAssembly voxel engine if needed

 #### Browser Requirements
 - **Modern Browser**: Chrome, Firefox, Safari, or Edge with WebAssembly support
-- **WebGL Support**: Required for hardware-accelerated 3D graphics rendering
 - **JavaScript Enabled**: Required for engine loading and Reddit integration
+- **Audio Support**: Web Audio API support for generative music system

 ### Pro Tips for Best Experience
-- **Try All Worlds**: Explore all 6 worlds to experience different themes and environments
+- **Browse All Worlds**: Explore all 6 worlds to see different themes and descriptions
 - **Read Descriptions**: Each world has unique features - descriptions help you choose what interests you most
 - **Select First**: Always select a world before clicking "INITIALIZE WORLD" to avoid error messages
-- **Be Patient**: Initial engine load may take time - watch for status updates in the CRT interface
+- **Be Patient**: Initial voxel engine load may take time - watch for status updates in the Minecraft interface
 - **Quick Exit**: ESC key provides instant return to world selection
-- **World Switching**: Exit and select different worlds to experience various voxel environments
+- **World Switching**: Exit and select different worlds to browse various environments
-- **Desktop Recommended**: While mobile-compatible, desktop provides optimal 3D navigation experience
+- **Desktop Recommended**: While mobile-compatible, desktop provides optimal experience
-- **Engine Refresh**: Use 'R' key if the 3D world appears blank to force engine reload
+- **Engine Refresh**: Use 'R' key if needed to force voxel engine reload
-- **Enjoy the Atmosphere**: Notice the floating glass orbs, particles, and CRT effects that enhance the retro-futuristic experience
+- **Enjoy the Atmosphere**: Notice the floating grass blocks, XP orbs, and block effects that enhance the Minecraft-style experience
+- **Listen to the Music**: The generative ambient music evolves continuously - each session has unique soundscapes

 ## Technical Architecture